Krisenberg/BMIapp/README.md

 - uses *SharedPreferences* to permanently store the list of 10 last entries as a *StringSet* (entries are serialized to the JSON format first and then added to the set),
 - provides a `loadSortedHistoryList()` function that loads stored set, changes it into a `mutableListOf<HistoryEntry>` by deserializing each entry and sorts the list in a descending chronological order,
 - provides an `addEntry()` function that takes care about adding new entries while not exceeding the size limit of the list.

+`DescriptionProvider` - this object is responsible for providing data about each BMI category.
+It has four maps - each of them maps the *category ID* to respectively: *category name*, *category upper bound*, *category color* and *category description*.
+It has a function that returns a category ID based on the BMI score passed as an argument.
+Then this function is used to get the other properties related to the category based only on the BMI score.

+`History` activity uses a RecyclerView with a custom `RecyclerAdapter` to display previously calculated entries.

+`Settings` displays the spinners to let the user select the unit.
+After such a selection it notifies the `UnitAdapter` about the change.